 Website: Chesapeake Shakespeare Company

 Tele: (410) 244-8570

 Location: 7 South Calvert Street, Baltimore MD 21202

 Hang out with the locals at one of Baltimore’s dives.
 From the Inner Harbor head north along Light Street until you hit the cross-section with Water Street.
 There you will find three Inner Harbor staples illuminating the alleyway: Peter’s Pour House, Water Street Tavern, and Key West Patio Bar.
-These three dive bars serve up typical greasy pub fare along with happy hour specials and heavy pours.
-Given its somewhat hidden location, you are more likely to mingle with the local Baltimore crowd as opposed to out of towners on a weekend getaway.
+These three dive bars serve typical greasy pub fare, happy hour specials, and heavy pours.
+Given its somewhat hidden location, you are more likely to mingle with the local Baltimore crowd as opposed to out-of-towners on a weekend getaway.

 The lobby is outfitted with corner sofas and communal workspaces serving as a gathering place for locals and travelers to meet, work, and converse.
 Guests can enjoy entertaining and intimate performances on the Living Stage while sipping on ethically sourced Victrola Coffee from the Café.
-Hotel RL offers a number of other amenities including a fitness center, game room, and free bike rentals.
+Hotel RL offers several other amenities including a fitness center, game room, and free bike rentals.

 Guest rooms are designed with a modern minimalist style including chic wooden floors, frosted glass doors, and an open closet gear wall.
 A distinguishing characteristic of the Hotel RL rooms is the impressive wall art.
 Each room includes an artistic rendering of Baltimore’s skyline and inner harbor, a beautiful reminder of the city’s history and iconic landmarks.

 Like what you see?
 Pin me for later!